mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 to connect to anything there, and that is trivial to block via single firewall rule.

-This script manages a whitelist of systemd units that should have access there (and hence are allowed to bypass such rule) on top of that.
+This tool manages a whitelist of systemd units that should have access there (and hence are allowed to bypass such rule) on top of that.

 This is hard to implement with systemd's resource-control eBPF restrictions,